blackrock/TopNotch/README.md

 ## Full Technical Details

-Go to (will insert link here when hosting name determine) to see the scaladocs.
+Go to http://blackrock.github.io/TopNotch to see the Scaladocs.

 ### Terminology
 - Dataframe: A nested, tabular data set